ember526/LC/README.md

 ### 268.Missing Number
 1. Very simple solution : if we know a series of consecutive integers starting from 0 and its length, then we know the sum of them; after taking one of them away, the sum changes and we know which one.
 2. We can use this solution because the condition given is very special : starting from 0, consequtive integers.
+### 279.Perfect Squares
+#### D.S.
+1. vector<int> squares: squares are the building blocks of the whole thing, since we are to solve the problem in a bottom-up way.
+2. int cnt : the general idea is building up to n one layer a time (i.e. first one square, then two squares summing up and so on), the count records which level we are on.
+3. queue<int> layer, int size : a layer has all the integers that can be written as sums of "cnt" square numbers; since we will add new number to layer as we do the BFS, we should record the size.
+4. vector<int> record(n) : things may go astray if there is no facility to record what has been done since there tends to be more than one way to sum to a number with squares; we call this method "BFS" and this vector records which vertices have been visited.
 ### 334.Increasing Triplet Subsequence
 1. The question does not require that we should find all such subsequences.
 We only need to tell if such things do exist.
 2. We need to look at things from a different perspective.
 Ask the question : what is an increasing triplet subsequence?
 3. The interesting thing about this solution is that it amazingly integrate the If-Else Block with the inner nature of increasing subsequence.
 4. PS : what is the thing that we can only go forward and cannot go back?
 Is there any other answer but time?
 Well, I am trying to work out a metophor to this question.
+### 371.Sum of Two Integers
+1. The idea is to keep transforming the original problem until it becomes adding a number with 0 until it becomes adding a number with 0
 ### 384.Shuffle an Array
 1. As for the data members, we should always keep the original version as it is required by reset();
 2. To generate a random permutation of a array, we have Fisher-Yates algorithms here : swap every element with a random element before it (or with itself);